 Until today...

-I have mentioned before, I am not a vegetarian.
+Let me preface this by saying, as I have mentioned before, I am not a vegetarian.

 I am, however, what some people call a flexitarian, a partial vegetarian, or, as a colleague put it recently, a "half-vegetarian."
 I eat fowl and fish, but no mammals.
 It began as sort of a haphazard thing, when I was 16 or so.
 I'm not, obviously, against eating animals.

 However, I can't, in good conscious, support the livestock industry.
-The destruction of vast land resources, not to mention a serious contribution to global warming, are
+The destruction of vast land resources, not to mention a serious contribution to global warming, are the result of the cultivation of these animals.

 So I try to eat conscientiously-raised fowl and fish, and I would estimate about 65% of my diet is vegetarian.
 I've been eating this way for about 16 years now, before Light Green, even before I recycled.